BIGJRA/BIGJRA.github.io/rejuv.md

 attacks and dish it back.
 Cacturne likes to lay spikes.
 Be careful of technician Scyther which can hit hard, and protean Greninja as always.

 Afterwards, enter the hidden cave.
-After a cutscene, we’ll be taken back out to the entrance of the forest.
+After a cutscene, we'll be taken back out to the entrance of the forest.
 Accept the fast travel to head back to Kakori.